-ceramics

-The process of creating functional and non-functional art forms out of clay.

-Chiaroscuro

-Chiaroscuro is an Italian term which translates as light-dark and refers to the balance and pattern of light and shade in a painting or drawing.

-Classicism

-Imitating, referencing or having the general characteristics of the art and culture of Ancient Rome or Greece.
-Classical characteristics include idealised beauty, restraint, harmony and balance.

-cohesion

-Unity of concept or intention, usually a logical or natural connection is apparent.

-collaborative

-To work with another person or group to achieve or do something.

-collage

-Artwork made by attaching pieces of paper or other materials to a flat surface.

-coloui

-An element of art with:

-properties of hue, such as the colour name; for example, red, blue properties of intensity, such as the purity and strength of the colour; for example, bright red, dull red properties of value, such as the lightness or darkness of a colour. compare complementary colour composition

-Show how things are similar or different.

-Complementary colours are pairs of colours that contrast with each other more than any other colour, and when placed side-by-side make each other look brighter.

-The placement or arrangement of elements or parts in artworks.
+Term Definition Source acknowledgement collaborative To work with another person or group to achieve or do something.
+Existing TASC accredited courses collage Artwork made by attaching pieces of paper or other materials to a flat surface.
+Existing TASC accredited courses colour An element of art with: properties of hue, such as the colour name; for example, red, blue properties of intensity, such as the purity and strength of the colour; for example, bright red, dull red properties of value, such as the lightness or darkness of a colour.
+Existing TASC accredited courses compare Show how things are similar or different.
+Existing TASC accredited courses complementary colour Complementary colours are pairs of colours that contrast with each other more than any other colour, and when placed side-by-side make each other look brighter.
+Existing TASC accredited courses composition The placement or arrangement of elements or parts in artworks.
+Existing TASC accredited courses Conceptual art Conceptual art is art for which the idea, or concept, behind the work is more important than the finished art object.

-Conceptual art

-Conceptual art is art for which the idea, or concept, behind the work is more important than the finished art object.
 It emerged as an art movement in the 1960s and the term usually refers to art made from the mid-1960s to the mid-1970s.

-Contemporary art

-Contemporary art is defined as art that is current, offering a fresh perspective and point of view, and often employing new techniques and new media.
+Existing TASC accredited courses Contemporary art Contemporary art is defined as art that is current, offering a fresh perspective and point of view, and often employing new techniques and new media.
 Current art means works by both emerging and established artists.

-contrast
+Existing TASC accredited courses

-The arrangement of opposite elements such as light vs dark colours, rough vs smooth textures, large vs small shapes in an artwork to create visual interest.
+Term Definition Source acknowledgement contrast The arrangement of opposite elements such as light vs dark colours, rough vs smooth textures, large vs small shapes in an artwork to create visual interest.
+Existing TASC accredited courses conventions Traditional or culturally accepted ways of doing things based on audience expectations.

-conventions

-Traditional or culturally accepted ways of doing things based on audience expectations.
 Each art form has hundreds of conventions built up over time and widely accepted by audiences.
-The term 'artistic conventions' can be applied to styles commensurate with the production of:

-- portraiture

-- landscape

-- composition

-sculpture

-- perspectives

-- technical 'rules'.

-copyright

-The excusive and assignable legal right, given to the originator for a fixed number of years, to print, publish, perform, film, or record literary, artistic or musical material.

-copyright (2) regarding Indigenous cultural and intellectual property craft

-Indigenous cultural and intellectual property (ICIP) refers to the rights that Indigenous people have, and want to have, to protect their traditional arts and culture.
+The term 'artistic conventions' can be applied to styles commensurate with the production of: • portraiture • landscape • composition • sculpture • perspectives • technical 'rules'.
+Existing TASC accredited courses copyright The excusive and assignable legal right, given to the originator for a fixed number of years, to print, publish, perform, film, or record literary, artistic or musical material.
+Oxford Dictionary copyright (2) regarding Indigenous cultural and intellectual property Indigenous cultural and intellectual property (ICIP) refers to the rights that Indigenous people have, and want to have, to protect their traditional arts and culture.
+Arts Law Centre of Australia